liamw1/oxibooru/doc/BENCHMARKS.md

 # Benchmarks
 These benchmarks are meant to give a rough idea of the relative speed differences between szurubooru and oxibooru for various operations.
-My mythodology here is very crude (often just taking a single measurement) and there's a lot of external factors that could affect the results, so take them with a grain of salt.
-I might work on improving these later.
+My mythodology here is very crude (often just taking a few measurements) and there's a lot of external factors that could affect the results, so take them with a grain of salt.

 These benchmarks were performed on the same database consisting of about 125k images and 25k tags.
 Everything is containerized with Docker and all requests